 50s hats in blue and pink to match dresses

-A hat to please
+A hat to please (1950)

 A white hat, a flower hat, a wide feather-light straw so sheer that the sun shines through…This spring, hats have a lovely quality of becomingness.

-Hat with side width, some go forward, some show the hairline, some tilt sideways… you are the one to please.
+Cloche, cap, hood, peaked hat, wide sailor, scoop brim, hat with side width, some go forward, some show the hairline, some tilt sideways… you are the one to please.

-About the hats shown above:
+About the 1950s hats shown: